yesnomore/LDAP-Library/README.md

 _ldapManagerObj.Connect()
 ```

-with the *Anonymous* and *noAdmin* mode this operation is not required, but probably the library will be unable to perform the write operations on the user.
+with the *Anonymous* and *NoAdmin* mode this operation is not required, but probably the library will be unable to perform the write operations on the user.
 It depends from the policy of the LDAP system to query.

 Create an User
 -------------